aksh269/DS614-Faculty-Finder/README.md

 This raw file is intentionally preserved so that the original data source can always be inspected or reprocessed if needed.

+Along with the unified end-to-end pipeline, each stage can also be executed independently for testing or debugging.
+All commands should be run from the project root directory.

+- **Ingestion (Scraping Only):**
+  `python ingestion/run_scrapper.py`
+  This fetches faculty data from the website and generates `data/raw/Faculty_DAIICT.csv`.

 ### Step 4: Transformation Module (Data Cleaning)